LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 ..
 Note::
-   If you want to have debug information displayed in the terminal from your Path, do not use the :func:`print` function !
+   If you want to have debug information displayed in the terminal from your Path, do not use the :func:`print` function.
 Instead, use the :meth:`~crappy.blocks.generator_path.meta_path.Path.log` method provided by the parent :class:`~crappy.blocks.generator_path.meta_path.Path` class.
-This way, the log messages are included in the log file and handled in a nicer way by Crappy.
+This way, the log messages are included in the log file and handled by Crappy's centralized logging.

 There's one more very specific point that we'd like to outline about the use of Generator Paths in Crappy.
 Earlier, it was mentioned that the